daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

 ## Operations required to provision a droplet

-These things can be factored out from the single and balanced infrastructures.
+These things can be factored out from the single and balanced environments.
 It looks like everything can be done with a large bash command.
 Something bash language with conditions and variables.

 Requirements for the server - web server and database server.
 Not necessary Apache, not necessary MySQL.
 We only need two directories and DB server type connection and connection information.
 This could be done later.